MicrosoftDocs/fabric-docs/docs/data-engineering/using-python-experience-on-notebook.md

 - **Interactive run**: You can run a Python notebook interactively like a native Jupyter notebook.
 - **Schedule run**: You can use the light-weighted scheduler experience on the notebook settings page to run Python notebook as a batch job.
 - **Pipeline run**: You can orchestrate Python notebooks as notebook activities in [Data pipeline](../data-factory/notebook-activity.md).
 Snapshot will be generated after the job execution.
-- **Reference run**: You can use `notebookutils.notebook.run()` or `notebookutils.notebook.runMultiple()` to reference run Python notebook(s) in another Python notebook as batch job.
+- **Reference run**: You can use `notebookutils.notebook.run()` or `notebookutils.notebook.runMultiple()` to reference run Python notebooks in another Python notebook as batch job.
 Snapshot will be generated after the reference run finished.
 - **Public API run**: You can schedule your python notebook run with the [notebook run public API](notebook-public-api.md#run-a-notebook-on-demand), make sure the language and kernel properties in notebook metadata of the public API payload are set properly.

 You can monitor the Python notebook job run details on the ribbon tab **Run** -> **View all runs**.